AICAN-Research/learn-pathology/README.md

 sudo nano /etc/apache2/sites-available/learnpathology.conf
 ```
 You should always use HTTPS and SSL encryption.
-f you are not using HTTPS, you are essentially transferring everything, login password, images, on the webpage totally unencrypted over the internet!
+If you are not using HTTPS, you are essentially transferring everything, login password, images, on the webpage totally unencrypted over the internet!
 To use HTTPS/SSL encryption you need an SSL certificate, you can buy one cheap from services like [namecheap.com](https://www.namecheap.com) or free from [Let's encrypt](https://letsencrypt.org/).
-Store the certificate, the key, and the CA certificate files on the server, e.g. in folder /var/www/learnpathology/ssl/.
+Store the certificate, the key, and the CA certificate files on the server, e.g. in folder /var/www/learn-pathology/ssl/.
 The config with SSL/HTTPS end-to-end-encryption will then look something like this:
 ```
 # Redirect to secure site